-IOWA BASIC SKILLS TEST - Grades 3-11: a standards-based system of assessments to monitor progress toward college and career readiness from grade 3 through early high school, connecting each grade level to the next.
+Iowa Basic Skills Test - Grades K-11: a standards-based system of assessments to monitor progress toward college and career readiness from grade 3 through early high school, connecting each grade level to the next.
 This test allows for school-wide assessment, data management and reporting functions for all students, aggregated and disaggregated groups of learners, and the individual learner.
-Grades k-2 are also given standardized testing to measure progression and mastery of basic skills.